-Girl, four, praised for ‘saving mother’s life’ by calling 999 after fall
+Four-year-old girl praised for ‘saving mother’s life’ by calling 999 after fall

 -

-Girl, four, praised for ‘saving mother’s life’ by calling 999 after fall
+Four-year-old girl praised for ‘saving mother’s life’ by calling 999 after fall

 A four-year-old girl has been praised by police for her "bravery and quick thinking" after dialling 999 when her mother suffered a fall and became unconscious.

-Officers from Durham Police believe that the actions of little Mila Dobby helped to save the life of her mother, Ellen Oselton, following the incident in Consett, County Durham.
+Mila Dobby helped save her mother's life, following the incident in Consett, County Durham.

-In an audio recording of the toddler’s 999 call which has been released by the force, the toddler can be heard telling a call operator that her mother “is asleep” and that “her head has a big bleeding”.
+Durham police have released an audio recording of the toddler’s 999 call where the toddler can be heard informing a emergency operator that her mother "is asleep" and "her head has a big bleeding."

-When asked to provide her surname, the youngster adorably responded “my dog is called Max”, before eventually letting policemen in through the front door.
+When asked to provide her surname, the youngster adorably responded "my dog is called Max," before letting policemen in through the front door.

-It is understood that Ms Oselton fell as a result of her hypoglycaemia, which affects her blood sugar levels, but she is believed to have made a full recovery following the incident on April 30, having been treated by a paramedic and clinical care assistant from the North East Ambulance Service.
+It is understood her mother, Ellen Oselton fell as a result of her hypoglycaemia, which affects her blood sugar levels, but she is believed to have made a full recovery following the incident on April 30.

 The 24-year-old said: "I was going up the stairs and I collapsed and split my head open.
 I think I was unconscious for about forty minutes.